The Adhere Study: evaluating an accessible dietary fibre intervention to improve outcomes in people with breast cancer

 Are you experiencing side effects of your breast cancer treatments?
 Would you like to try a new approach to improve your symptoms?

-The Adhere Study is a new study at Adelaide University, investigating whether fibre supplements can reduce the side effects of breast cancer treatments.
+The Adhere Study is a new study investigating whether fibre supplements can reduce the side effects of breast cancer treatments.
 Whether you experience chemobrain, diarrhoea, pain or any other symptoms, we hope that fibre can reduce these to improve your quality of life and make it easier for you to adhere to your treatments.

-Study Details:
+Study details

-- Donate some blood, faeces (stool) and saliva;
+- Donate some blood, faeces (stool) and saliva

-- Undergo a brain MRI scan; and
+- Undergo a brain MRI scan

-- Complete a few surveys
+- Complete a few surveys.

 Eligibility requirements